XieyangSun/xieyangsun.github.io/_pages/about.md

 Email: xieyangsun@stu.xjtu.edu.cn

-Some intuitive and interesting demos of side-channel attacks can be viewed on my [Bilibli channel](https://space.bilibili.com/45046167)
+Some intuitive and interesting demos of side-channel attacks can be viewed on my [Bilibili channel](https://space.bilibili.com/45046167)

 ## My interest
 My research interests include side-channel analysis, wireless communication, and their integration in wireless covert communication systems.